codefresh-io/docs.codefresh.io/_docs/pipelines/steps/approval.md

 ## Approval Restrictions

 By default, any Codefresh user can approve any pipeline that is paused at the approval state.
-If you want to restrict the approval action to a subset of people, you can use the [Access Control facilities]({{site.baseurl}}/docs/enterprise/access-control/) that Codefresh provides.
+If you want to restrict the approval action to a subset of people, you can use the [access control capabilities]({{site.baseurl}}/docs/administration/account-user-management/access-control/) that Codefresh provides.

 This is a two-step process.
 First you need to tag your pipeline with one or more tags (tag names are arbitrary).
 You can edit tags in the pipeline settings screen.